christc4/2024-site-backup/avsbq/home/blog/misc/i.md

 It's trivial for God to reveal secrets such as new technology or other secrets and cause insane price disturbances and throw the whole world into complete chaos - Terry Davis

+If you lived in an edenic world, and every waking moment was picture-perfect what would drive you to write poetry, sculpt or paint.

+Look at the level of sculpture in the hadzabe's dolls they make for their kids..

 Math is a playground, God gave humans to keep us from being bored

 All art is applied mathematics,